 Remarkable large format map of the United States, showing the US immediately after the completion of the first transcontinental railroad.

 The map provides a marvelously detailed treatment of the Transmississippi West, as updated annually by England's primary commercial map maker of the period.
-The extent of the Railroads as of 1873 is shown in red.
+The extent of the Railroads as of about 1872 is shown in red.
 A note in Indian Territory notes that it was "Ceded in 1866," a curious description of the US exercise of dominion over the lands of the Indian Nations then in residence.

 Edward Stanford (1827-1904) was a prominent British mapmaker and publisher.
 A native of Holborn in the heart of London, Edward was apprenticed to a printer and stationer at the age of 14.
 After his first master died, he worked with several others, including Trelawny W. Saunders of Charing Cross.
 Saunders oversaw young Edward’s early career, ensuring that he became a Fellow of the Royal Geographical Society.
 Associations with the Society eventually brought Sanders much business and gave him a reputation as a publisher of explorers.
 As testament to this reputation, the Stanford Range in British Columbia was named for him by John Palliser.

 Stanford briefly partnered with Saunders in 1852 before striking out on his own in 1853.
 He was an agent for the Ordnance Survey, the Admiralty, the Geological Survey, the Trigonometrical Survey of India, and the India Office.
 He also controlled the maps of the Society for the Diffusion of Useful Knowledge, another lucrative source of income.
 In 1857, Stanford founded his namesake Geographical Establishment, with Saunders and A. K. Johnston as engravers.
 Thereafter, Stanford was known for his “library maps”, particularly those of Africa and Asia.